Winter 2025

 Lecture 1 will cover the expansion of the Muscovite state, the incorporation and subjugation of diverse peoples and lands over time.
 In the justifications for expansion, we see parallels with the doctrine of discovery in terms of civilizing, Christianizing and land use narratives.
 We discuss parallels with the settling of the American West as justified by the doctrine with the settling of Siberia in the context of the symbiotic relationship between the Orthodox Church and tsarism.

 Lecture 2 focuses on Russian Alaska as an example of church/state cooperation for claiming and exploiting that territory in the 18th – 19th centuries.
 While the terminology used might be different, there are marked similarities in Russian imperial policies around the “doctrine of discovery” idea related to land title as well as to the treatment of indigenous peoples.
 At the same time, the Orthodox Archbishop in Sitka appears to have related to indigenous peoples with more humanity than what was demonstrated in US territories.
 Native peoples ultimately retained control of their lands before the “sale” of Alaska to the US.
-Finally, we examine the implications of Russian imperial domination for the
+Finally, we examine the implications of Russian imperial domination for the present, including in Ukraine.

 February 16, 23, and March 2